 The Nusa Islands are one of Bali’s best kept secrets.
-A short 25 minute boat ride off the mainland of Bali will lead you to a paradise that has yet to be overrun by tourists.
 The Nusa Islands are composed of three islands, Nusa Lembongan, Nusa Ceningan, and Nusa Penida.
 The islands are known for their stunning coastal cliffs and crystal clear water.
 Whether you’re up for an adventure or are looking for something more laid back, the Nusa Islands have something for everyone.
 This Nusa Islands guide will go over everything you need to know about traveling the Nusa Islands.

 How to get to the Nusa Islands

 If you’re planning on visiting all three of the Nusa Islands, we would recommend starting at Lembongan first.
 You can access Nusa Ceningan via a yellow bridge that connects the two small islands.
 From the yellow bridge you take a short 10 minute boat trip that’ll take you to Nusa Penida.